rsocket/rsocket/Protocol.md

 | __EXT__                        | 0xFFFF | __Extension Header__: Used To Extend More Options As Well As Extensions. |

 __NOTE__: In general Requesters send types 0x0010 to 0x001F and Responders send types 0x0020 to 0x002F.
 Types 0x0001 to 0x000F
 pertain to the entire connection.
+Types 0x0030 to 0x003F pertain to all levels depending on context.

 ### Setup Frame